nkeblawi/nk-cust-segmentation/README.md

 For instance, it cannot be used to recommend products to a specific group of customers.
 For that, a recommender system would be used.
 Being an unsupervised ML algorithm, it cannot identify each cluster/segment with meaningful information.
-Post-model analysis is needed to identify and label these clusters accordingly.
+Post-model analysis is needed to identify and label these clusters accordingly (then potentially train/test a classification model on those labels and evaluate the predications for usefulness).

 Also, KMeans requires the number of clusters to be specified prior to running the model, given that n_clusters is one of the most important hyperparameters.
 This is limiting